psykher/debian-rz09-03101e72/README.md

 You are done, that's pretty much it!
 You can change your lights color with the polychromatic tool, find it on your apps icons.

-Note: If you find more issues / fixes please raise a PR and I'll keep this updated.
+Note: If you find more issues / fixes please raise a PR to keep this updated.